 Trolox standard preparation:

-a stock solution of 100μMconcentration of trolox was prepared in methanol from which 7concentrations were prepared including 50, 40, 30, 20, 15, 10 and 5 μM.
+Astock solution of 100μMof trolox was prepared in methanol in which 7concentrations were prepared including 50, 40, 30, 20, 15, 10 and 5 μM.

 DPPH Assay

 DPPH (2,2-diphenyl-1-picryl-hydrazyl-hydrate) free radical assay was carried out according to the method of Bolyet al18.
-Briefly; 100μL of freshly prepared DPPH reagent (0.1% in methanol) were added to 100μL of the sample in 96 wells plate (n=3), the reaction was incubated at room temp. for 30 min in dark.
+Briefly, 100μL of freshly prepared DPPH reagent (0.1% in methanol) were added to 100μL of the sample in 96 wells plate (n=3), the reaction was incubated at room temperature for 30 min in dark.
 At the end of incubation time the resulting

 reduction in DPPH color intensity was measured at 540 nm.
 Data are represented as means ±

-SD according to the following equation
+SD according to the following equation.The results were recorded using microplate reader FluoStar Omega.

-:

-(absorbance of the control - absorbance of the sample/ absorbance of the control) ×100
+(Absorbance of the control - absorbance of the sample/ absorbance of the control) ×100

-Micro plate reader analysis

-The results were recorded using microplate reader FluoStar Omega.

 Data analysis: